hurtigruten/enzo/README.md

   to alow loyalty specific prices, B2B specific prices, Promotion based prices, etc.

-# Consuming Config
+# Consuming Config from a file

-The module can cache based on a file.
-Currently "./configs/voyage.ts" is the config that should be updated whenever there is a need to add or change the voyage only sailings.
+Enzo can cache based on a file.
+Currently "./configs/voyage.ts" is used to cache voyage only sailings.
+If you need to add or change the way these sailings are cached, this file should be modified.

-# API
+# Consuming Config from an API

-The module can cache based on an API.
-The API must currently implement the Type as defined in "./types.ts"
+Enzo can cache based on an API.
+The API must implement the Config type as defined in "./types.ts"

+# Testing

+All tests follow the name convention of filename_*test*.ts.
+To execute all tests, execute:

+`deno test -A`

+.. within the "/tests" folder

 # Seaware cache documentation